funbeedev/Automate-PR-Fetch/README.md

 ## About

-This allows a quick way to retrieve the code submitted as a pull request in a forked repository where the upstream is configured.
+This allows a quick way to retrieve the code submitted as a pull request in a forked repository.
+The local repository must be configured with the remote repository upstream.
-This script takes the repository path and PR number and creates a new branch of that PR number and then switches to the branch.
+This script takes the repository path and PR number as inputs, then creates a new branch containing the PR code then switches to the branch.

 ## How to use